-As a child, I cared about everyone and everything, regardless of whether others cared about me.
-I cared about what other people thought about me, so much so that my decisions were influenced by their suggestions, even though their suggestions were never right for me.
+As a child, I cared about everyone and everything, regardless of who cared about me.
+I cared about what other people thought of me, so much so that I became influenced by their suggestions, even though their suggestions weren’t always right for me.

-My thoughts weren’t my own.
-I’d speak and say things to please and gave no consideration to my own inner voice.
-I cared too much about being politically correct.
-In hindsight, I should have stopped caring about what was politically correct and thought about myself more.
+I’d speak and say things to please and gave no consideration to my own voice.
+I cared too much about doing the right thing.
+In hindsight, I should have cared more about myself.
+Now I think differently.

-Stop caring about the mistakes you make.
-Mistakes teach us important lessons about life and about ourselves.
-The biggest mistake most of us make is doing nothing because we’re afraid we’ll make mistakes.
+Stop worrying about the mistakes you make.
+Mistakes teach us important lessons about ourselves and about life.
+The biggest mistake most of us make is not doing anything, because we’re afraid of getting it wrong.

 Experiences teach us who we should care about.
 You’ll know when it’s right to care, because you will see others care about you.
 Your efforts will be reciprocated.